Awards and Travel Grants

-BIGS Neuroscience is pleased to support BIGS Neuroscience graduate students with travel grants for attendance at renowned international conferences (e.g. SfN or Sunposium) or innovative methods courses (e.g. Neuroimaging Technique Course at MPFI in Florida).
+BIGS Neuroscience is pleased to support BIGS Neuroscience graduate students with grants to participate at virtual conferences, online courses, or to travel and participate at renowned conferences (e.g. SfN or Sunposium) or innovative methods courses (e.g. Neuroimaging Technique Course at MPFI in Florida).
 Furthermore, we will support research stays of BIGS Neuroscience students at other universities abroad.
 These stays can have a maximum duration of two months.

 Eligibility Criteria, Rules and Required Materials for application, and application procedure:

 BIGS Neuroscience offers grants three times per year under the following conditions:

 General application deadlines: Yearly on February 28th, May 31st, and September 30th

 Important: The costs can only be (partially) covered by BIGS Neuroscience if your grant to participate in a virtual course or virtual conference has been approved in advance by the BIGS Neuroscience Steering Committee.

 Applications have to be submitted to the BIGS Neuroscience office via email (firstname.lastname@example.org).
 Please submit a short letter explaining why you want to attend this virtual course or virtual conference and why the attendance is relevant for the completion of your dissertation.